wonsunahn/CS1632_Reddit_Cats/README.md

 1. **RedditCatsTest on https://www.reddit.com/r/dogs**: This tests your RedditCatsTest.java file on the dogs subreddit, repeating the same steps but for a different webpage.
 Now some tests should pass but some should fail.
-Specifically, FUN-JOIN-BUTTON-EXISTS and FUN-SEARCH-MEOW should pass and the rest shold fail.
+Specifically, FUN-JOIN-BUTTON-EXISTS and FUN-RULES-12-ITEMS should pass and the rest shold fail.

 You may be curious how I was able to run the tests on the GradeScope docker